 Overbought means either a sharp percentage increase in prices over a few days that is larger than normal, or a growing number of consecutive days of prices moving in the same direction.
-For example, stocks may be overbought because they have jumped 5 percent in three days -- more than usual -- or because they have closed up for six days in a row -- also unusual.
+For example, stocks may be market overbought because they have jumped 5 percent in three days -- more than usual -- or because they have closed up for six days in a row -- also unusual.
 Oversold means the opposite: A steep decline or growing number of consecutive days on which prices closed down.

 When a stock is overbought, the implication is that buying has pushed the price too far up and a reaction, called a price pullback, is expected.
 When a stock is oversold, the implication is that selling has pushed the price too far down and a reaction, called a price bounce, is expected.

-Overbought and Oversold Causes
+Why Stocks are Overbought and Oversold

 Investors often overreact to news and their buying or selling can carry prices too far in a particular direction.
 Buying begets buying, and selling begets selling, with these trends taking on a life of their own.
 Buyers may keep buying because prices are going up; sellers may keep selling because prices are going down.
 At some point the move is exhausted and the realization sets in that things may not be that bad or good, and a corrective move ensues in the opposite direction.

 Just because stocks have gone up or down too much does not mean that they still cannot go higher or lower.
-Overbought and oversold are often opinions that reflect someone’s view of the market, which may or may not be accurate.
+Oversold and overbought stocks are often opinions that reflect someone’s view of the market, which may or may not be accurate.
 For example, in a bear market stocks often decline in several waves of selling, followed by temporary pauses or reversals.
 Oversold does not necessarily mean the end of the decline, just that a temporary bounce is likely after which the decline will resume.